The Calibration Framework (CAF)

 lines (list[str]) – Lines to be printed in a single call to B2INFO

 Quick little function that creates a string for B2INFO from a list of strings.
-But it appends a newline character + the necessary indentation to the follwing line so that the B2INFO output is nicely aligned.
+But it appends a newline character + the necessary indentation to the following line so that the B2INFO output is nicely aligned.
 Then it calls B2INFO on the output.

 class caf.utils.CentralDatabase(global_tag)[source]#